kavya-naik-21/namaste-javascript-notes/notes/season-1/lecture-09.md

 What is a **Block**?

-- Block aka _compound statement_ is used to group JS statements together into 1 group.
+- Block aka _compound statement_ is used to combine JS statements together into 1 group.
 We group them within {...}
   ```js
   {
     var a = 10;